Where is inventory reported in the financial statements? | Study Prep in Pearson+

 1

-Understand the nature of inventory: Inventory represents goods that a company holds for sale in the ordinary course of business or materials used in production.
-It is considered an asset because it has economic value and is expected to provide future benefits.
+Understand the nature of inventory: Inventory represents goods that a company holds for sale in the ordinary course of business or materials used to produce goods for sale.
+It is considered an asset because it has economic value and can generate future benefits.

-Identify the classification of inventory: Inventory is classified as a current asset because it is expected to be converted into cash or sold within one year or the operating cycle, whichever is longer.
+Identify the classification of inventory: Inventory is classified as a current asset because it is expected to be converted into cash (through sales) or used up within one operating cycle, typically within a year.

-Locate inventory on the financial statements: Inventory is reported on the balance sheet under the 'Current Assets' section.
-This is because it is a resource that the company owns and expects to use or sell in the short term.
+Locate inventory on the financial statements: Inventory is reported on the balance sheet under the 'Current Assets' section, along with other short-term assets like cash, accounts receivable, and prepaid expenses.

-Clarify why inventory is not reported elsewhere: Inventory is not reported as revenue on the income statement because revenue represents the income earned from selling goods or services, not the goods themselves.
-It is also not reported as an expense because expenses represent costs incurred, and inventory is not yet consumed or sold.
-Lastly, inventory is not a liability because liabilities represent obligations, not owned resources.
+Understand why inventory is not reported elsewhere: Inventory is not a liability because it does not represent an obligation.
+It is not revenue because it has not yet been sold, and it is not an expense because it has not yet been consumed or sold to generate revenue.

-Review the correct reporting location: Based on the above analysis, inventory is reported as a current asset on the balance sheet, reflecting its role as a resource available for sale or production in the near term.
+Conclude the correct reporting: Based on the above analysis, inventory is reported as a current asset on the balance sheet, reflecting its role in the company's operations and its short-term nature.

 Watch next